-If you have a Pinterest profile, make sure you’re making good use of it.
+If you have a Pinterest profile, start making good use of it.

-When you promote someone else, they will almost always come back and promote you.
+When you promote someone else’s content, they will almost always come back and help to promote yours too.

 Use high-quality images and optimize them correctly for Pinterest.

-Make them more visually interesting, don’t just leave your images naked, add some text, quotes from your blog posts even.
+Make them more ‘visually interesting’, don’t just use unedited stock images downloaded from the web.
+Instead, add some fancy text, cool filters, and quotes from your blog posts even.